WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.md

 Web applications are executed in **contexts**.
 In general, each context corresponds to a particular directory configured on the server and associated with a specific URL.

-Each context has a set of associated system-defined and user-defined *attributes* (we will see how such attributes can be used, e.g., to configure the web application) accessible trough the **ServletContext** object, and can be configured to *run some code when the application is started* (i.e., the associated web application is deployed or the server where it has been deployed is started) *or stopped* (i.e., the web application is undeployed or the server it was deployed to is stopped) using **ServletcontextListener** objects.
+Each context has a set of associated system-defined and user-defined *attributes* (we will see how such attributes can be used, e.g., to configure the web application) accessible through the **ServletContext** object, and can be configured to *run some code when the application is started* (i.e., the web application is deployed or the server where it has been deployed is started) *or stopped* (i.e., the web application is undeployed or the server where it has been deployed is stopped) using **ServletcontextListener** objects.

 To manually create a new web application it is sufficient to create a subdirectory in the **webapps** directory of Tomcat.
 The context name will be the one of the directory.

 At this point, to test the new context, you can insert a plain html file in the directory and try loading the URL http://localhost:8080/PATH/FILENAME, where path is the name of the context.
 For example http://localhost/project/index.html

 However, in order to make a fully functional web application, we also need to prepare a special subdirectory structure in the context, and write some configuration files.
 The main elements of this structure are discussed below.

 However, **the recommended installation method for web applications is to use an IDE (e.g., Netbeans) to create the application and package it in a *war* file (Web ARchive), which can then be *manually* copied into the *webapps* Tomcat directory or *automatically* deployed by the IDE**.

 <!------------------- END SLIDE 005 -------------------------->